hrushikeshrv/mjxgui/docs/index.md

 # Usage
 MJXGUI works by showing your users a button/element prompting them to insert an equation.
 MJXGUI attaches event listeners to these elements and shows the editor UI when they are clicked.

 Once the user is done entering the equation/expression, the editor UI disappears and a callback function that you supply is run.
-This callback function has access to the full internal API, from which you can access the generated LaTeX for the expression the user just entered.
+This callback function is where you can access the generated LaTeX for the expression the user just entered and handle however you need.
+The most common use case is to store it as LaTeX and/or render it on your page using MathJax.

+{: .note}
 Make sure the callback function you supply is not an arrow function but a regular function.

 Initialize MJXGUI by creating a new MJXGUI instance, which takes 3 parameters - a CSS selector, a callback function, and an options object.